killitofx/Blockzilla/CONTRIBUTING.md

 :bulb: You can also remedy any issues yourself instantly by simply disabling Adblock Plus for that certain website/page in your ad blocker's menu.

-###### Note:
+###### Notes:

+:grey_exclamation: Blockzilla uses the Adblock Plus filter syntax and ideally should be used with Adblock Plus for the intended/optimal performance.
+However, Blockzilla can be used with other ad blockers that support the Adblock Plus filter syntax.

+:grey_exclamation: Untick the "Allow some non-intrusive advertising" checkbox in Adblock Plus:

+:one: Click on the red "ABP" icon.

+:two: Click on "Filter preferences" (Firefox) or "Options" (Chrome).

+:three: Untick the "Allow some non-intrusive advertising" checkbox.

-:bulb: **Seeing some unblocked ads while using Blockzilla?** This is because in some cases I can't have access to certain websites to create ad blocking filters due to those websites having regional/country specific restrictions or require a login account (webmail, social media, etc.).
+:bulb: **Still seeing some unblocked ads while using Blockzilla?** This is because in some cases I can't have access to certain websites to create ad blocking filters due to those websites having regional/country specific restrictions or require a login account (webmail, social media, etc.).

  :bulb: If that is so, you can easily hide any unblocked ads that you see by using the ["Element Hiding Helper for Adblock Plus".](https://addons.mozilla.org/en-US/firefox/addon/elemhidehelper/)